Why It’s Time For Startups to Choose React Native Over Hybrid Apps

 - Lessened mobile app development cost

-- Native app like look and feel
+- A native app-like look and feel

-3. How React Native has killed Hybrid apps?
+Q. How React Native has killed Hybrid apps?

 The most direct answer to the question is that React Native has killed hybrid apps by offering a performance and quality that is not possible with a framework that runs on WebView components.